People

 Lukas Harries (’19).
 Biochemistry thesis: Phosphorylation’s impact on tau

-Current position: Data Analyst at GRAIL, MS student in Analytics at Georgia Tech
+MS in Analytics from Georgia Tech

 Cassidy Nealon, MEd (’19).
 Chemistry thesis: Relative pKas of water and various alcohols